North Shore and Hibiscus Coast Parks

 Is Long Bay accessible by public transport?

-Yes.
-Several bus routes serve the Long Bay area from central Auckland and the North Shore.
-Check AT Metro for current routes and timetables.
+Yes, regular bus services connect Long Bay with central Auckland and the North Shore.
+Check AT Metro for timetables.